Brody234/pypearl/README.md

 PyPearl is currently in development.
-PyPearl can handle some basic machine learning, but is not yet optimized.
+PyPearl can most basic neural network use cases, and is somewhat well optimized for small models.
+In extremely small cases it out performs PyTorch due to it's nature as a thinner wrapper (exactly 2 lines of Python and 7300+ lines of CPP) compared to PyTorch's 60% Python.
-Here's the source code: https://github.com/Brody234/pypearl This description was last edited July 14 2025.
+Here's the source code: https://github.com/Brody234/pypearl This description was last edited October 7 2025.